LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Linguistic Generation with LingGen

-Instead of using reinforcement learning, which has drawbacks like lower effectiveness compared to supervised learning and reliance on a potentially difficult-to-train attribute discriminator $V$, we train the model using cross-entropy loss on the predicted token sequence, conditioned on the input attributes.
+We train the model using cross-entropy loss on the predicted token sequence, conditioned on the input attributes.
 Cross-entropy loss is particularly useful because it aligns with the model's training objective of predicting the next word in a sequence, thus reducing the discrepancy between training and test conditions.
 This helps mitigate the accumulation of errors during sequence generation, as the model learns to generate text that is both fluent and coherent while conforming to the desired attributes~\citep{ranzato2016sequence,bengio2000neural}.
 Training on a large and diverse dataset with a wide variety of attribute combinations allows the model to learn the underlying relationship between attributes and text, enabling it to generate text that is both fluent and coherent while conforming to the desired attributes~\citep{radford2019language}.
-The attribute values themselves are derived using linguistic analysis tools \citep{Lu_2010,lu2012relationship,lee-lee-2023-lftk}.
-These tools provide the function $V(\pmb{y})$ that maps generated text $\pmb{y}$ to a vector of attribute values in $\mathbb{R}^k$.
+The attribute values themselves are computed using explicit linguistic analysis algorithms from prior work~\citep{Lu_2010,lu2012relationship,lee-lee-2023-lftk}.
+These algorithms provide the function $V(\pmb{y})$ that maps generated text $\pmb{y}$ to a vector of attribute values in $\mathbb{R}^k$.
+These same algorithms are used during evaluation to provide reliable, deterministic measurement of attribute control error, ensuring that our reported MSE values reflect true deviations from the target attributes rather than relying on approximations.

-LingGen consists of three main components: a Masking Rate Sampler, a Feature Encoder, and a Language Model (illustrated in Figure \ref{fig:arch}).
-These components work together to apply the P-MASKING mechanism and integrate attributes into the language model, allowing for flexible control over a variable number of attributes.
+LingGen consists of a Masking Rate Sampler, an Attribute Encoder, and an LLM (Figure~\ref{fig:arch}), working together to allow for flexible control over a variable number of attributes.